Anyone knows that losing a password is a horrible feeling. Even more so when it is for a server.

 Piggybacking might also be an issue.
-This is where someone without access follows someone with access into the server room.
-At this point locked racks are the best option.
+This is where someone without access follows someone with access to the server room.
+At this point, locked racks are the best option.
 Locked racks can also work in a shared office space where a dedicated room is not possible.
 A locked rack is a great deterrent.

 Are the servers locked?

 A lockable bezel is another great option.
 The plastic bezels seem like they could be broken.
 A server with a metal front plate is a bonus.
 But we need to see what that bezel prevents access to.

 A decade ago, it was quite commonplace to see an opening on a server for a tape slot.
 That is nice and convenient, but it doesn’t lend itself to security.
 Many data breaches occur due to lost backup tapes.

 Hopefully, your server’s front panel covers up everything, including the power button, optical drive, and USB ports.
 In my video, I was using a CD to boot into WinKey.
 But they also have a USB stick option.
 So, if I can force your server to restart and get a USB key plugged in, your server is hacked.

 That brings us to the rear of the server—lots of USB ports back there.
 And pulling the power cord will force a reboot.
 The only real option at this point is a lockable back door on a rack.

 Is their local console access?